All Categories

 Q. Are QR codes and barcodes the same thing?

-Unlike a barcode, a QR code is a two-dimensional barcode, meaning it contains more data (horizontally and vertically), while a barcode contains less data (horizontally only) usually product name, manufacturer’s name, and manufacturing date.
+Ans- No. Unlike a barcode, a QR code is a two-dimensional barcode, meaning it contains more data (horizontally and vertically) whereas a barcode contains less data (horizontally only) usually product name, manufacturer’s name, and manufacturing date.

 Q. Can you generate a QR Code for free?